Eleanor Leacock: Academic career

 It is not until 1971 that she does her next big fieldwork assignment in Zambia.
 During this time Zambia had not let many anthropologists into the country because of perceived colonist attitudes.
 This particular fieldwork aided Leacock in her research of the decolonization efforts in primary school education.

-One of Leacock's most fruitful contributions to the field of anthropology was her essay entitled "Interpreting the Origins of Gender Inequality: Conceptual and Historical Problems" (1983), in which she discussed gender inequalities.
+One of Leacock's most fruitful contributions to the field of anthropology was her essay in Dialectical Anthropology, entitled "Interpreting the Origins of Gender Inequality: Conceptual and Historical Problems" (1983), in which she discussed gender inequalities.
 Leacock's theories mainly concentrated on the relationships between race, class, gender, sexuality, and religion.
 And she refuted biological determinism as it relates to race, gender, and class.
 Leacock's work could be reflected in five areas: women's status in egalitarian societies, race, and gender in schools, culture of poverty studies, women's work in development, and the studies of race, class, and gender in Samoa.
 Arguing the roles of women in the hierarchical society, she claimed that some features of women become exploitable under the patriarchy system.
 Leacock interpreted the structure of marriage as the structure of exchange and the division of labor.
 The exploitation of women's labor within the household is the same.

 Leacock's career involved four major regions: North America, Europe, Africa, and the Pacific.
 In these areas she studied various topics including the anthropology of education, women cross-culturally, foraging societies, etc.

-Leacock died of a stroke on April 2, 1987 in Hawaii.
+Leacock died of a stroke on April 2, 1987, in Hawaii.